7anshuai/jsernews/README.md

 The goal is to have a implementation of the Lamer News style news website written using Node.js, Express, Redis and jQuery.

-This project was created in order to run https://jsernews.com - but it is just [experimental](http://beta.jsernews.com/) right now.
+This project was created in order to run https://jsernews.com, also is free for everybody to use, fork, and have fun with.

 ## Getting Started
 jsernews is a Node/Express/Redis/jQuery application.
 You need to install Redis and Node.js 7.x+ with the following node packages:

 - express
 - ioredis
+- html5-gen
+- node-fetch
 - smtp-protocol
 - underscore
 - and so on...